luckyzhz/web-development/01-HTML/01-Introduction to HTML.md

 - **The opening tag**: `<p>` means paragraph, is an opening tag, which marks where the element begins.
 - **The attribute**: There are many optional attributes for elements to add extra information.
 The `class` attribute is often used to target many elements sharing common characteristics.
-- **The content**: Contents are put between the opening and closing tag.
+- **The content**: Contents are put between the opening and closing tags.
 - **The closing tag**: `</p>` is a closing tag, which marks the where the element ends.

 ---